Xinglab/rPGA/README.md

 rPGA is intended to be used in a Unix-based environment.
 It has been tested on Mac OS and Linux.

 A working installation of Python is required.
-In addition, rPGA requires the following python packages: .
-These should be installed automatically when you install the rPGA package, if you don't already have them.

 rPGA makes use of several external software packages, these are: STAR.
 These must be installed.
 By default, rPGA expects them to be somewhere in your